5G home broadband: What is it, and how does it compare to NBN?

 If you’re looking for something cheaper, you can opt for a 5G mobile broadband plan with a monthly data cap.

-Uncapped 5G speeds can theoretically achieve up to 1000 megabits per second, but telcos say realistically, speeds can range between 50 to 600 Mbps.
+Uncapped 5G speeds can theoretically achieve up to 1000 megabits per second, but telcos say realistically, speeds can range between 50 and 600 Mbps.

 The speed your internet will be able to reach will depend on the strength of your local network, and some home internet plans may also cap speed.